ScottLogic/blog/_posts/2025-10-09-introducing-the-latest-version-of-the-tech-carbon-standard-estimator.md

 ---

-### **Improved Testing**
+## **Improved Testing**
 The automation framework was migrated from Python to Typescript so that we could leverage all of the best features of Playwright.
-This included added screenshot comparison testing (very helpful for testing the tree graph) and automated accessability testing.
+This included adding screenshot comparison testing (very helpful for testing the tree graph) and automated accessability testing.

 The new framework also uses a Page Object Model to make future test writing and maintainability quick and easy.